Cxb1993/ordered_tec/C++/ordered_tec_cpp.md

 - [x] reconstruct the data structure
 - [x] refine the function
 - [x] modify the echo mode
-- [ ] add some log file in case of reading the raw data
+- [x] add some log file in case of reading the raw data
 - [ ] combine with the xml file
+- [x] combine with the json file
 - [ ] complete comment and document